 “I’ve never really thought about it.
 Although, perhaps you’re right.
 Tel Aviv is a city that never sleeps.
 It’s filled with life day and night.
 It’s full of energy.
 Like a carnival.
 You can’t not to love Tel Aviv.
 I try to go to Venice for carnival every year.
 I walk, look and take photos.
 And then a while later – not immediately – paintings are born.

-"You paint Israel and Judaism-themed paintings in warm colours.
+“You paint Israel and Judaism-themed paintings in warm colors.
 Sometimes it feels like the paintings are radiating heat.
 Is this an effect you planned for?”

 “Yes, I love these colors.
 Brown, yellow, orange and perhaps red.
 These are the colors I finish my paintings with.
 My teacher taught me the techniques of artists from the Rembrandt epoch.